 Day 4 (pre-trip)

-After a transfer down the mountain road and across beautiful Lake Arenal by boat, begin your Private Journey itinerary in Arenal on Day 2.
+A scenic 3.5-hour journey brings you down the mountain road by 4WD vehicle to beautiful Lake Arenal.
+Boarding a boat, enjoy a 30-minute ride across the lake and begin your Private Journey itinerary in Arenal on Day 2...B

 Note: This is a pre-trip extension.